nonmodernist/holreg/content/films/an-alabaster-box-1917.md

 # Film image
 [extra.film_image]
 url = "/images/sidebar-an_alabaster_box.jpg"
-alt = "A man and a woman stand near a fence." caption = "CAPTION."
+alt = "2 people standing at wooden fence near water, woman in white dress and man in dark suit."

+caption = "Scene still from the 1917 film \"An Alabaster Box\" showing a couple in conversation by a lakeside.
+This publicity image features actors from the Vitagraph production."
 +++

 ## Plot Summary